jitsi-contrib/jitas/README.md

 ##### 2.2 Distribution

 `Jitas` officially supports `Debian 10 Buster`.
-Please create or install a `Debian 10 Buster` server and don't install a desktop environment, only the standard packages...
+Please create or install a `Debian 10 Buster` server and don't install the desktop environment, only the standard packages...

 ##### 2.3 Standard Linux Kernel